salirafi/jakarta_heat_risk_app/README.md

 To interact with the app without going through difficulty installing anything, please go to my [HuggingFace space](https://huggingface.co/spaces/salirafi/Jakarta-Heat-Risk-App).

+⚠️ **IMPORTANT!** ⚠️  This app is a personal project for data analysis learning, so the BMKG API is not used directly in the app, but rather as database fetching.
+Also, code might not be optimized for smoother user's experience.
+For first time loading, the web might take a few seconds.

 ## Running

 This code can be run with `python3.11`.
 Before running the code, make sure all prerequisites are installed.
 Run in the terminal